In this Article

 - Honey: Honey finds a lot of applications in the world of home remedies.
 Since it is anti-bacterial and anti-inflammatory, honey soothes the mosquito bites and keeps inflammation under control.

-- Keep your child away: Accumulated or stagnant water bodies and woody areas are ideal breeding places for mosquitoes.
-While you take your baby out for a stroll, avoid such places as it could lead to mosquito bites.
+Accumulated water and woody areas are the ideal breeding grounds for mosquitoes.
+When you take your baby out for a stroll, avoid such places.

-- Invest in window screens: Ensure all the windows are covered with proper nets or screens.
-This will keep the mosquitoes from getting near your baby.
-Put on table fans to drive away the mosquitoes.
+Cover the windows with nets or screens.
+This will prevent the mosquitoes from entering your home.
+You can also turn on a table fan to drive the mosquitoes away.

 When Should You Call the Doctor?

-It is not possible to keep mosquitoes at bay at all times, and there can’t be a fool-proof plan against the flying attackers.
-However, the chances of mosquito bites can be minimized.
-When your toddler is sleeping or at play, keep a close watch on the surroundings.
-A bit of vigilance is all that is needed for keeping your home environment mosquito-free.
+It’s not possible to keep mosquitoes at bay at all times.
+However, the chances of mosquito bites can be minimised.
+When your baby is sleeping or playing, keep a close watch on the surroundings.
+Vigilance is all that is needed to keep your home mosquito-free.

 Also Read: Chikungunya In Children